The paths to San Luca

 San Luca, the traditional destination of religious pilgrimages linked to the devotion of the Blessed Virgin, can be reached from the centre of Bologna along two itineraries: the classic and shorter one through the porticoes and a second longer but of higher naturalistic interest through Talon park.

 The first proceeds along the portico connecting Porta Saragozza to the Sanctuary of San Luca.
-Together with the other porticoes found around the city, it has been nominated to be declared a Unesco World Heritage Site.
+Together with the other porticoes found around the city, it has been included in the Unesco World Heritage Site list.
 With a length of 3.5 km, it is the longest in the world boasting 666 archways, each with a progressive number.
 The last 360, from Arco del Meloncello: completed in 1732 by the architect Carlo Francesco Dotti, from this point diverge the three main porticos of Bologna: To the north, passing alongside the stadium to the Certosa (municipal cemetery); To the east, leading to the Saragozza Gate and the center of the city; To the southwest up the hill, the Portico of San Luca, leading up to the Madonna of San Luca Sanctuary.

 You then descend along the portico leading to Arco del Meloncello along Via Saragozza as far as Porta Saragozza.
 As you continue inside the walls, you arrive at the Spanish College and, from there, in Piazza Maggiore.